Mike Tramp: 1992–1995: Freak of Nature

-1996 – 2004: Solo career
+1996–2004: Solo career

-Following Freak of Nature, Mike Tramp began a solo career, releasing his debut album as a solo artist in 1998 titled Capricorn.
+Following Freak of Nature, Tramp began a solo career, releasing his debut album as a solo artist in 1998 titled Capricorn.
 The album featured former Freak of Nature bandmates, guitarist Kenny Korade and bass player Jerry Best.
 Former White Lion bass guitarist James LoMenzo performed backing vocals on the album.
-The song "Better Off" was released as Mike Tramp's debut solo single and features his first solo music video.
+The song "Better Off" was released as Tramp's debut solo single and features his first solo music video.
 The album also features the singles "Already Gone", "If I Live Tomorrow", and "Take a Little Time".

-It would be five years before Mike Tramp returned to the studio to record his follow-up album, Recovering the Wasted Years, during which time he would move to Australia, with the aim of raising his son away from the rigors of big city life and to plan his next career move.
+It would be five years before Tramp returned to the studio to record his follow-up album, Recovering the Wasted Years, during which time he would move to Australia, with the aim of raising his son away from the rigors of big city life and to plan his next career move.
 Recovering the Wasted Years was released in 2002 and featured the singles "Living a Lie" and "Endless Highway" both featuring live music videos.
 "Do It All Over" was released as a promo single.

-In 2003, Mike Tramp followed-up with his third album, More to Life Than This, which he once again produced himself but relied on producer/engineer Flemming Rasmussen (Metallica) to engineer and mix the sessions in his very own Sweet Silence Studios.
+In 2003, Tramp followed-up with his third album, More to Life Than This, which he once again produced himself but relied on producer/engineer Flemming Rasmussen (Metallica) to engineer and mix the sessions in his very own Sweet Silence Studios.
 The album's title track, "More to Life Than This", and "Don't Want to Say Good Night" were both released as singles.
 A music video made in Australia was released for the song "Lay Down My Life for You".
-Also in 2003, Mike Tramp released the double-disc live album Rock 'N' Roll Alive, which features Mike Tramp performing live versions of songs from White Lion, Freak of Nature, and his solo albums.
+Also in 2003, Tramp released the double-disc live album Rock 'N' Roll Alive, which features Tramp performing live versions of songs from White Lion, Freak of Nature, and his solo albums.

-In 2004, Mike Tramp released the solo album Songs I Left Behind.
+In 2004, Tramp released the solo album Songs I Left Behind.